-Asylum-seekers are entitled to access the labour market, with the main limitation being positions with the public service and jobs requiring a Maltese driving licence, as they are barred from applying for one.
+Asylum applicants are entitled to access the labour market, with the main limitation being positions with the public service and jobs requiring a Maltese driving licence, as they are barred from applying for one.
 In terms of the Reception Regulations, this access should be granted no later than nine months following the lodging of the asylum application.
-In practice, asylum-seekers are authorised to work immediately unless they originate from a country listed as a ‘safe country of origin’.
+In practice, asylum applicants are authorised to work immediately unless they originate from a country listed as safe.

 In practice, employers are deterred from applying for the permits because of their short-term nature and the administrative burden associated with the application, particularly in comparison to the employment of other migrants.[3]

-Asylum-seekers, even if not detained, face a number of difficulties, namely: language obstacles, limited or no academic or professional background, intense competition with refugees and other migrants, and limited or seasonal employment opportunities.
-Asylum-seeker Issues highlighted include low wages, unpaid wages, long working hours, irregular work, unsafe working conditions, and employment in the shadow economy.[4]
+Asylum applicants, even if not detained, face a number of difficulties, namely: language obstacles, limited or no academic or professional background, intense competition with refugees and other migrants, and limited or seasonal employment opportunities.
+Issues highlighted include low wages, unpaid wages, long working hours, irregular work, unsafe working conditions, and employment in the shadow economy.[4]
 Furthermore, applicants are not permitted to obtain a driving licence.

-A number of vocational training courses are available to asylum-seekers, some also targeting this specific population group.
-In recent years JobsPlus, the national employment agency, implemented several AMIF projects targeting asylum-seekers and protection beneficiaries and focusing on language training and job placement.
-Organisations such as JRS Malta, Blue Door Education, Integra Foundation, KOPIN or Ħal Far Outreach try to offer support with CV Writing and Job Search support.[5]
+A number of vocational training courses are available to asylum applicants, some also targeting this specific population group.
+In recent years JobsPlus and throughout 2024, the national employment agency, implemented several AMIF projects (now closed as of 2025, applicants remain eligible to the general trainings if they meet the conditions) targeting asylum applicants and protection beneficiaries and focusing on language training and job placement.[5]
+Organisations such as JRS Malta, Blue Door Education, Ħal Far Outreach, Migrant Women Association (Malta) offer support with CV Writing and Job Search support.[6]
 The Migrant Advice Unit (MAU) at AWAS assists residents with updating a CV and looking for work and JRS also offers this service.

-A report published in December 2021 by JRS and aditus foundation, entitled ‘In Pursuit of Livelihood: An in-depth investigation of asylum-seekers’ battle against poverty and social exclusion in Malta’, investigated the phenomenon of poverty among asylum-seekers in an in-depth manner, with a focus on exploring the causes and maintaining factors of asylum-seekers’ livelihood difficulties.
-The report draws on data collected by interviewing the head of household on income and health indicators, deprivation and dwelling conditions from 116 households.[6]
+A report published in December 2021 by JRS and aditus foundation, entitled ‘In Pursuit of Livelihood: An in-depth investigation of asylum-seekers’ battle against poverty and social exclusion in Malta’, investigated the phenomenon of poverty among asylum applicants in an in-depth manner, with a focus on exploring the causes and maintaining factors of asylum applicants’ livelihood difficulties.
+The report draws on data collected by interviewing the head of household on income and health indicators, deprivation and dwelling conditions from 116 households.[7]

 The report further highlights how, due to these structural issues, most migrants preferred seeking irregular employment as it secured quick payment and side-stepped administrative obstacles relating to status and documentation.